 These dinner rolls are soft and fluffy, and slightly buttery.
 With these step by step instructions, making perfect dinner rolls will be so easy you’ll want them every night!

 I don’t think I have been shy about professing my undying love for bread.
-Bonus points for a buttery, tender roll.
+Bonus points for a buttery, tender roll (like these potato rolls).
 Stack it high with Thanksgiving leftovers, make pulled chicken sliders, slather them with butter and jam...Or!
 You could just devour these homemade dinner rolls straight from the oven!

 Table of Contents